reactjs/react.dev/content/docs/reference-dom-elements.md

 ### onChange {#onchange}

 The `onChange` event behaves as you would expect it to: whenever a form field is changed, this event is fired.
-We intentionally do not use the existing browser behavior because `onChange` is a misnomer for its behavior and React relies on this event to handle user input in real time.
+We intentionally do not use the existing browser behavior because `onChange` is a misnomer for its behavior and React relies on this event to handle user input in real-time.

 ### selected {#selected}